Hues of pink and orange at sunset on the Caster River Shut-Ins near Fredericktown

 Known for its big-and-bold performance scene, there are more than 100 live shows in Branson, from major acts on main stages to Dixie stampedes, acrobat performances, Elvis impersonators and sultry jazz in intimate lounges.
 The area’s Silver Dollar City is made to look like the 1880s and offers 40 rides, live shows and festivals that celebrate Missouri culture (think barbecue and Bluegrass).
 This is a state where you bring your appetite: Both the Kansas City and St. Louis styles of barbecue are required eating here.
 Head to 18th & Vine Historic Jazz District in Kansas City for an authentic sampling.

 Explore the Great Outdoors

 Plunge into Mark Twain’s Cave, tube down a river or set up camp in a state park; Missouri’s natural beauty is definitely worth looking at, but it’s even more fun to explore.
-This state counts 87 parks within its borders, which translates to dozens of hiking, biking, swimming, fishing and water sports opportunities in a variety of settings.
+This state counts 56 parks and numerous conservation areas within its borders, which translates to dozens of hiking, biking, swimming, fishing and water sports opportunities in a variety of settings.
 If you’re more suited to leisure activities, take your clubs to one of many golf courses, go skeet shooting or kick back at a baseball game.
 There’s no wrong way to be outside here.